dotnet/csharpstandard/standard/classes.md

 - Parameter arrays, which are declared with the `params` modifier.

 > *Note*: As described in [§7.6](basic-concepts.md#76-signatures-and-overloading), the `in`, `out`, and `ref` modifiers are part of a method’s signature, but the `params` modifier is not. *end note*

+When code is compiled in a nullable context, the static analysis of a parameter’s declaration and subsequent use or argument matching may be aided by the use of a nullable reference attribute (§Code-Analysis-Attributes) on that declaration.

 #### 15.6.2.2 Value parameters